fbpx

 If you want Domain Controllers to record (in the local security event log) each time it authenticates a user, computer, or service account, enable the Audit account logon events policy for Success and Failure.
 When enabled, in the Default Domain Controllers Policy, the Domain Controller records the event whenever it authenticates a user, computer, or service account authenticates on the domain.

 Enabling this policy may record event log ID 672 to 683 in the DC’s local security event log.
-To read the events and what they record, visit Configure this audit setting
+To read the events and what they record, visit Configure this audit setting.

 When you enable the Audit account logon events policy, Domain Controllers (DCs) record countless event logs since your users constantly log in and off the domain.
 At first, this may appear unnecessary, but Microsoft recommends enabling success and failure events for this policy.